akosbalasko/zoottelkeeper-obsidian-plugin/README.md

 ## What's new in the latest version (v0.17.0)
 - Option to set a **template** for index files
 - Numbers sorted correctly in index links (bug: https://github.com/akosbalasko/zoottelkeeper-obsidian-plugin/issues/45)
+- Frontmatter separator is configurable (by default it's '---' )
 ## What's new in the latest version (v0.16.1)

 Plenty of new features coming requested by you!
 Namely, from version 0.16.1 you can: